alibaba/GraphScope/README.md

 This operation will notify the backend engines and vineyard to safely unload graphs and their applications,
 Then, the coordinator will dealloc all the applied resources in the k8s cluster.

+Please note that we have not hardened this release for production use and it lacks important security features such as authentication and encryption, and therefore **it is NOT recommended for production use (yet)!**

 ## Development